DarkKronicle/AdvancedChatCore/docs/chatHUD/ChatHUD.md

 - <u>Fade Speed</u> - You can adjust how quickly or slowly it takes for a message to fade out.
 - <u>Time Until Fade</u> - This is similar to the above but is the timer before the fade starts.
 This is measured in ticks.
 (20 Minecraft ticks is 1 second here is a [*Tick calculator*](https://codepen.io/mrjohndoe69/full/ExPZpNb) as well.)
 - <u>Fade Style</u> - This is the function used for the fading animation.By default it's a Linear easing. ([Resource](https://easings.net/) for easing functions.
 Though not all of these may be supported either by MC or the mod.)
 - <u>Empty Text Color</u> - The color used for empty text.
 This uses HEX+Alpha values.
-[Here](https://www.hexcolortool.com) is an online color picker.
+[Here](https://www.hexcolortool.com) is an online color picker. <!--This link will eventually point to the Common Knowledge page on the Wiki -->
 - <u>Striped Messages</u> - This will basically highlight every other message to create a stripped effect to make chat easier to read.
 - <u>Stored Lines</u> - The amount of lines that can be stored in the chatbox to scroll back through.
 If you use a very large number it can cause memory issues.